-- 82 See, for example, the International Air Transport Association/Control Authorities Working Group Statement of Principles for Advance Passenger Information Systems (FAL/12-WP/60), annex ("API systems should seek to minimise the impact on existing carrier system and technical infrastructure"). - 83 International Covenant on Economic, Social and Cultural Rights, arts.
-6 and 11 (1). - 84 See A/62/263, para.
-39. - 85 See E/CN.4/2005/103, para.
-68. - 86 For more on these issues, see "Protecting the right to privacy in the fight against terrorism", Council of Europe, Commissioner for Human Rights, 17 November 2008, (CommDH/ IssuePaper(2008)3). - 87 Although the use of machine readable travel documents can "minimize handling time during check-in" and achieve more secure forms of travel documentation (see International Civil Aviation Organization (ICAO) document 9303, "Machine Readable Travel Documents", annex 9, Chap.
+- 89 See, for example, the International Air Transport Association/Control Authorities Working Group Statement of Principles for Advance Passenger Information Systems (FAL/12-WP/60), annex ("API systems should seek to minimise the impact on existing carrier system and technical infrastructure"). - 90 International Covenant on Economic, Social and Cultural Rights, arts.
+6 and 11 (1). - 91 See report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/62/263), para.
+39. - 92 See E/CN.4/2005/103, para.
+68 - 93 For more on these issues, see "Protecting the right to privacy in the fight against terrorism", Council of Europe, Commissioner for Human Rights, 17 November 2008, (CommDH/ IssuePaper(2008)3), the UN Guidelines concerning Computerized Personal Data Files, E/ CN.4/1990/72, and General Assembly resolution 45/95 (Guidelines for the Regulation of Computerized Data Files), which set out principles of data protection. - 94 Although the use of machine readable travel documents can "minimize handling time during check-in" and achieve more secure forms of travel documentation (see International Civil Aviation Organization (ICAO) document 9303, "Machine Readable Travel Documents", annex 9, Chap.
 3, para.
 3.47), the ICAO Guidelines on Electronic Machine Readable Travel Documents and Passenger Facilitation (TAG-MRTD/18-WP/3, chap.
 3.4.1) state: